ClementNerma/NightOS/docs/technical/dev-mode.md

 Or, while holding the `Ctrl` `Alt` and `Maj` key, type `DEV` (three letters).

 A warning dialog will appear.
-If you confirm, it will display an [AUC](../concepts/users.md#alternative-user-control-auc) for the administrator account.
+If you confirm, it will display an [UPE dialog](../concepts/users.md#user-privileges-elevation-upe) for the administrator account.
 Then a final confirmation dialog will ensure you're sure about what you're doing.
 Then development mode will be enabled (no reboot is required).

 ## Features